kyle-foral/c0323-code-solutions/react-events/react-events-quiz-notes.md

 - What is an "event handler"?
 Which component declares the handler? a callback routine that operates asynchronously once an event takes place
 - How do you pass an event handler to a React component?
-  By calling it within the component
+  You assign the function to the eventhanlder prop
 - What is the naming convention for event handlers?
-  Always put handle then the component name
+  Always put handle then the event name
 - What is an "event handler prop"?
 Which component declares the prop?
   The event handler prop is the parameter defined within the component
 - What are some custom event handler props a component may wish to define?